dutraneto/daily-verses/README.md

 # Daily Bible Verses (...
 Developing)

-### This project is part of react studies and it is build using the modern JS concepts
+### This project is part of react studies and it is build using the modern JS concepts.
+#### It uses a https://developers.youversion.com/ API

 ---